‘Alien: Covenant’ Makes Shower Sex Terrifying

 — Film and TV Now (@filmandtvnow) March 2, 2017

-While fans suspect Alien: Covenant could repeat Prometheus‘ mistakes, despite its title and poster that make it seem very much connected to the original film, the new trailer serves as another evidence that the upcoming film may actually mark the return of the Alien franchise fans know and love.
+While fans suspect Alien: Covenant could repeat Prometheus‘ mistakes, despite its title and poster that make it seem very much connected to the original film, the new trailer serves as more evidence that the upcoming film may actually mark the return of the Alien franchise fans know and love.

 [Featured Image by cynoclub/Shutterstock]